steqeq/0000/docs/understand/using_gpu_sanitizer.md

 Recommendations for doing this are:

-Compile as many application and dependent library sources as possible using an AMD-built clang-based compiler such as amdclang++.
+Compile as many application and dependent library sources as possible using an AMD-built clang-based compiler such as `amdclang++`.

 Add the following options to the existing compiler and linker options: